TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

 We should use an independent test set to evaluate the entire procedure.
 Often the most 'independent' data we can muster are a hold-out test-set from the same experiment.
-  Although performance estimates using a hold-out set from the same experiment (or cross-validation, which produces more precise results) are optimistically biased, they tend to be far less biased than similar performance estimates made only with the training-set.
+  Although performance estimates using a hold-out set from the same experiment (or cross-validation, which produces more precise results) are optimistically biased when making generalizations to other experiments and laboratories, they tend to be far less biased than similar performance estimates made only with the training-set.